Meandering the world, one whisky at a time

 RATING: VERY GOOD

 After trying the Crown Royal Rye and the Rittenhouse Rye, I was excited to try another Rye release.
 However, the balance in this JP Wiser’s Deluxe version was just not there.
-It is not a bad whisky and definitely in the affordable class, especially as we were shopping in ZAR.
+It is not a bad whisky and definitely in the affordable category, especially as we were shopping in South African Rands.

 It will make a great mix for cocktails, and after this tasting, my bottle is empty.
 Definitely not too bad.
 I used this JP Wiser’s Deluxe whisky in some mulled wine that I made and it worked well.
-I also tried the Forty Creek Barrel Select on my trip to Canada and captured the tasting notes HERE.
+I also tried the Forty Creek Barrel Select on my trip to Canada and captured the tasting notes about my experience.

 Also Read: Bulleit Rye Whiskey